Skip to main content

 Not "how many impressions did I get" - what's working.
 Which content types drive followers?
 Which platforms give me the best return on effort?
 Should I be posting more on LinkedIn or less on Instagram?
 When is my audience actually online?
 These are the questions that change behavior, and native platform analytics don't answer them because they can't see across platforms.

 This is why I built Sydium's analytics dashboard.
-Not to show more charts, but to answer the questions that actually matter for your content strategy.
+The goal was never more charts.
+It was answering the questions that actually matter for your content strategy.

 Hero image showing Sydium's analytics dashboard overview with cross-platform metrics displayed side by side